romainsdatascience/romainsdatascience.github.io/_posts/2020-04-10-BreastCancerWisconsin.md

-The range of the observation differs widely accross variables.
+The range of the observations differ widely accross variables.
 'Area_worst' ranges from 185.2 to 4254 while 'concavity_mean' ranges from 0.00 to 0.4268.
 To visualize the data properly, we will have to standardize the data.

 ```python